 Lori Caszatt is the Communications & Development Manager for the Willoughby-Eastlake Public Library.
 She holds an Associate of Arts degree from Lakeland Community College, a Bachelor of Arts degree in Humanities from Ursuline College and a Master of Arts degree in Nonprofit Administration from John Carroll University.

-In addition to being a Dare 2 Care International board member, Lori also serves on the Lake Humane Society board and the Lake Communicators board.
-She is also the Assistant Director of Lake County’s Citizen Corps and serves on the Marketing Committee for AWT, the Alliance for Working Together.
+In addition to being a Dare 2 Care International board member, Lori also serves on the Lake Humane Society board.
+She is also the Assistant Director of Lake County’s Citizen Corps.
 Lori is a 2008 graduate of Leadership Geauga County, a 2015 graduate of Leadership Lake County and a member of 100+ Women Who Care-Lake County.
 In 2016, Lori was inducted into the Lakeland Community College Alumni Hall of Fame.